The Moon Landing Debate

 While the moon landing debate has mostly been focused on the actual moon landings, additional questions concern the Saturn V rocket used for the Apollo moon missions (center in figure above).

-According to official data, the five F-1 engines of the Saturn V rocket (1968-1972) produced a combined thrust of 3400 tons at liftoff.
-This was almost five times more powerful than the Saturn IB rocket (1966-1975), whose eight H-1 engines produced a combined thrust of only 740 tons at liftoff.
+According to official data, the five F-1 kerosene engines of the Saturn V rocket (1968-1972) produced a combined thrust of 3400 tons at liftoff.
+This was almost five times more powerful than the Saturn IB rocket (1966-1975), whose eight H-1 kerosene engines produced a combined thrust of only 740 tons at liftoff.
 Moreover, it was almost 20% more powerful than the total thrust of the Space Shuttle (2950 tons, 1981-2011), which used two solid rocket boosters in addition to the three RS-25 main engines.

 According to official data, the F-1 engine produced almost eight times more thrust than any other American kerosene rocket engine ever built and almost four times more thrust per combustion chamber than the largest Soviet kerosene rocket engine (see chart below).
 The F-1 engine was beset by instabilities during its development in the 1960s, but apparently worked without a single failure during the Apollo moon missions.
 Nevertheless, it was scrapped in 1973 and can no longer be built today because “there are simply not enough people with the necessary skills”.

-Figure: The Saturn V F-1 engine compared to other US and Russian kerosene rocket engines
+Figure: The Saturn V F-1 engine compared to other US and Russian kerosene rocket engines (MF)

 The Saturn V F-1 engine vs. other American and Russian kerosene rocket engines (Konovalov)

-7) Prior NASA achievements
+7) Other NASA achievements

 Prior to the manned Apollo moon missions, NASA launched several unmanned lunar missions that were designed to achieve hard landings, soft landings, lunar orbits, and lunar liftoffs.